 How can you participate?

-Set aside quality time to seek the Lord both privately and with other believers through personal prayer, Bible reading or participation in Prayer meetings.
-See reverse side for focused agenda
+Set aside quality time to seek the Lord both privately and with other believers through personal prayer, Bible reading or participation in prayer meetings.

 - Fast from solid food one or more days, or part of a day each week